The LLS National Patient Registry

 Your medical records hold valuable information.
 When your records are shared as part of a registry, this allows researchers to compare data and uncover patterns of side effects and outcomes that could be important for others to know.
 Over time, understanding of these patterns can lead to better treatment practices for patients with a diagnosis similar to your.

-Eventually, the registry will be available to all blood cancer patients.
-Right now, it is available to patients with Waldenström macroglobulinemia and chronic lymphocytic leukemia (CLL)/small cell lymphocytic lymphoma (SLL).
-We are initially looking to answer the following questions:
+Currently, the registry has been available to patients with Waldenström macroglobulinemia and chronic lymphocytic leukemia (CLL)/small cell lymphocytic lymphoma (SLL).
+We were initially looking to answer the following questions:

 - What percent of diagnosed patients are “wait & watch”?